-If you’re just beginning to suspect that you or your child has PANDAS or PANS, it can be difficult to find support as well as accurate information about the disorder.
+If you’re just beginning to suspect that you or your child has PANDAS/PANS or Lyme, it can be difficult to find support as well as accurate information about the disorder.
 On this page, I’ve assembled a list of some of the most useful links I’ve come across.

 PANDAS Network – PANDAS Information